 - The church of Agia Ekaterini Sinaites - now a theological museum, is on the edge of the square surrounding the much larger and better known Agios Minas.
 It has some very fine Byzantine icons. (see Heraklion photo album).
 Monday-Friday: 09.30 - 19.30, admission: 1.50 euros.

 Rogdia has a panoramic view, really one of the best, of Heraklion and a lot to see besides.
 It's a chance to get a bit closer to the more traditional face of Crete and it's 20-30 minutes away.

-Archanes has won the European award as having best long term plan for a restored village and second best restoration in Europe (there you are!).
+Archanes has won the European award for having the best long-term plan for a restored village and second-best restoration in Europe (there you are!).
 It has re-paved streets and walkways, proudly presented courtyards and balconies with beautiful flower arrangements.
 Also interesting archaeological sites in and outside this sizeable village.
 Attractive Kafeneia and tavernas.
-A 25-30 minute drive from the centre of Heraklion.
+A 25-30 minute drive from the center of Heraklion.

 Kapetaniana Village, Kapetaniana is a small village perched at an altitude of 800 meters on the Asterousia range, on the west side of the Κophinas peak.
 This small village commands a magnificent view of the Libyan Sea and combines in harmonious ways the wilderness of the mountain and the serenity and benefits of the sea.

 - Merastri, where you will find authentic flavors and traditional Cretan recipes such as scrambled eggs with wild greens, pies, traditionally roasted lamb and "siglina".
 Everything is cooked in a traditional oven and there is a rich wine list with an emphasis on the Cretan vineyard.
 All this in a beautiful neoclassical building.
 It is highly recommended.